 Lat 14°34′54″N Long 090°31′36″W Guatemala City Airfield is located four miles south of Guatemala City in Guatemala.
-Bordering the airfield to the east was a coffee plantation and the road northward to the city.
+To the east was a coffee plantation and the road northward to the city.
 To the northwest was a racetrack.

 Built prewar as a civilian airfield.
 The terminal building was financed by Pan Am.
 Known as Guatemala City Airfield" or "La

 During the war, civilian and Guatemalan Air Force (GAF) aircraft also used the airfield.